Mahalakshmi5687/javaScriptPractice/README.md

 javascript was initially created to "make web pages alive".

 The programs in this language are called scripts.
 They can be written right in a web page's HTML and run automatically as the page loads.

+What is Node.js
+Installing Node.js
+Running your code with Node.js

+What is Node.js?
+Node.js is an open-source, cross-platform, back-end javascript runtime environment that runs on the v8 engine and executes javascript code outside a web browser, which was designed to build scalable network applications, It was  developed by Ryan Dahl and it uses chrome's v8 engine Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
+Node.js applications are written in javascript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.